 If you are a dependent student as determined by the FAFSA, your parent will need to create their own FSA ID to sign your FAFSA in order to submit it.
 They’ll need to make sure they have their financial documents ready as well.

-The FAFSA opens each year on October 1.
-If you are planning to attend Arizona in the fall, it’s recommended that you complete it by the university’s priority filing date of April 1 prior to the start of the semester.
+If you are a newly admitted student planning to attend in the fall, it’s recommended that you complete the FAFSA by the university’s priority filing date of April 1 prior to the start of the semester.
 If you plan to start in the spring, complete your FAFSA by November 1.

 Yes.
 The FAFSA only applies to one academic year at a time, which means you will have to submit a new one each year you are attending Arizona.
 Make sure to use the same FSA ID every year.